Yandex Cloud

 • Managed Service for ClickHouse® cluster ID.

-3. In the input bucket, create a directory named scripts and upload the dataproc-to-ch.py file to it.
+3. In the input bucket, create a folder named scripts and upload the dataproc-to-ch.py file to it.

-2. Create a PySpark job by specifying the path to the script file in the Main python file field: s3a://<input_bucket_name>/scripts/dataproc-to-ch.py.
+2. Create a PySpark job with the file path to your script specified in the Main python file field: s3a://<input_bucket_name>/scripts/dataproc-to-ch.py.

-3. Wait for the job to complete and make sure the data has been transferred to Managed Service for ClickHouse®:
+3. Wait for the job to complete and verify that the data has been transferred to Managed Service for ClickHouse®:

-1. Connect to the Managed Service for ClickHouse® cluster's database named db1 as user1.
+1. Connect to the db1 database in the Managed Service for ClickHouse® cluster as user1.

 SELECT * FROM people;

-If the import is successful, the response will contain a table with the data.
+If the import is successful, the query will return the table contents.

 Note